 Having a close family member in the UK does not create an additional immigration opportunity, but may help with logistics and some practical matters, such as a place to stay for the initial period and initial orientation about how things work in the UK.

-There is also an immigration option for commonwealth nationals who have a British born great parent.
-British born means born on the British Isles and not in the former colonies that were part of the British empire.
+There is also an immigration option for commonwealth nationals who have a British born grandparent.
+British born means born on the British Isles or in Ireland, but not in the former colonies that were part of the British empire.
 This option is called UK Ancestry visa.

 There is no age limit for the Ancestry visa applicants but they have to demonstrate an intention to work in the UK and have funds to support themselves while they are looking for employment.
 Partner and children of the main Ancestry visa holder can apply for a visa at the same time or join the main visa holder later and have certain advantages in comparison to dependants in other visa categories

 - Sponsored employment – this is the most common route, called the Skilled Worker route, previously known as Tier 2 General route.
 Another sponsored route is Scale-up worker which is more flexible but fewer businesses can act as the sponsor.